andreirusanescu/Distributed-Database/README.md

 server is responsible for.
 Each server can be represented by multiple points on the hash ring.
 All of the three replicas point to the same physical server.

-* Server Management: When changes to the server pool occur (i.e., addition or removal of servers), the load balancer recalculates the positions on the hash ring and adjusts the distribution of documents accordingly.
+`Server Management`: When changes to the server pool occur (i.e., addition or removal of servers), the load balancer recalculates the positions on the hash ring and adjusts the distribution of documents accordingly.
 The adjustments are kept minimal to maintain performance and reduce the operational overhead.